 How do I use a postpartum pad?

-Reusable are clipped onto your underwear.
+Reusable pads are clipped onto your underwear.
 Once soaked you should wash and dry them to use again.

 How Many postpartum pads will I need?